FraVelz/PyQt5-Camara-master/Readme.md

-# PyQt5-Camara
+#PyQt5-Camera
 Project #3 with Python - PyQt5.
-Uses the camera resource.
+Use the camera resource.

 Uses the camera resource and contains animations, full screen camera, mini screen camera, the previous ones with keyboard shortcuts.

 You can also move window with cursor and move window with keyboard shortcuts, among others and more improvements.

 ## Viewer Shortcuts